 Please help us by becoming a member (you can sign up on this website or can do so at one of our meetings), give us your opinions, become part of the committee when we have a vacancy or join one of our sub-groups.

 Above all, Standish Voice believes Standish is, at heart, a great place in which to live and work – and, with your help, it can become even better!

-Currently, the 15-person committee, who serve a maximum three-year term with cycles beginning in January, 2018, is:
+Currently, the 15-person committee, who serve a maximum three-year term before standing for re-election if they wish, is:

 Gill Foster – chair

 Rev Andrew Holliday

 To get in touch with us, email firstname.lastname@example.org